RaulS22/Spectrographic-Analysis-of-the-Magnetic-Reconnection/README.md

 A prototype site were created at wix in order to give a preview of an aplication.

-In order to execute our prototype, you must download the program_file folder and execute the file refered to the year you wish to see the denoised graph of.
+In order to execute our prototype, you must download the program_file folder and execute the file refered to the year you wish to see the overlapped denoised graph of.

 If you wish to see the rough and denoised graphs of the Bz mesured by the spacecrafts edit the parameter False of the function Bz_data_processer to True.

+Summary of the graphs:
+trace 1 -> ACE
+trace 2 -> WIND
+trace 3 -> DSCOVR